Research

 IoT for Agriculture

 Precision agriculture systems enabled by internet of things (IoT) technologies, through high spatial resolution monitoring of field conditions, can facilitate more efficient deployment of agriculture resources.
 Such systems require sensors that can provide information about the condition of the soil, including moisture and nutrient levels.
 Sensors that are biodegradable and inexpensive are key to enabling scalable IoT systems for agriculture.
 Our group is focused on developing passive wireless subsurface soil sensors.
 High-performance resonators are critical in passive capacitive sensors.
 The maximal frequency shift of the system is directly proportional to the electromechanical coupling coefficient of the LWR, while sensor sensitivity (or minimum detectable frequency shift) improves with quality factor.
-We use AlScN to design and implement such lamb-wave resonators (LWR).
+We use AlScN to design and implement such Lamb-wave resonators (LWR).
 Our research also focuses on antenna and sensor designs compatible with biodegradable materials and low-cost high-throughput fabrication technologies.
 The implementation of time-domain gating-based interrogation of the sensor nodes is also under investigation.

-Contacts: Anne-Marie Zaccarin
+Contacts: Anne-Marie Zaccarin, Serene Feng

-Collaborators: The Internet of Things for Precision Agriculture ,an NSF Engineering Research Center
+Collaborators: The Internet of Things for Precision Agriculture, an NSF Engineering Research Center

 Our publications related to this topic: